 If you have a tooth that is cracked, worn down, or just doesn’t look right, then a dental crown might be exactly what you need.

-For years Drs.
-Henzel & Smith has been placing dental crowns on patients in Canton, OH using an expert team to generate beautiful and healthy smiles.
+For years Henzel Smith Family Dentistry has been placing dental crowns on patients in Canton, OH using an expert team to generate beautiful and healthy smiles.

 What is a dental crown?